 There may be minor differences in the way they appear.
 One is more superficial while the other is situated a little deeper within the lid.
 However, from a patient's point of view, they are both painful bumps in the eyelid.

 Stye in eyelids is caused because of the openings of these oil glands and hair follicles getting blocked.
 This blockage can happen because of

 The stye could thus be located on either the upper or the lower eyelid and anywhere on it.
 Some of our patients say that their swelling is in the corner of the eyelid and thus should not be a stye.
 That is not true and a stye can occur anywhere on the eyelid.

 The first and most troublesome symptom is pain.
 The pain usually starts before the lump is visible.
 However many patients notice a yellow dot.
 This is the opening of the infected area on the skin.

 Here are some common symptoms

 "Is this Stye in eye contagious ?"
 This is a very common question we get asked.

 Most of the time a stye subsides and disappears.
-Sometimes this happens without any treatment and happens on its own.
-Most of the time however treatment is necessary.
+Sometimes this happens without any treatment.
+Most of the time however, treatment is necessary.
 About 20% of the time a stye turns into a chalazion.
 Chalazions usually have to be treated.